SeregaSE/basic-react-boilerplate/README.md

   </a>
 </p>

-#### About project
-Already set up babel, css modules, scss, webpack, jest, eslint, prettier, pre-commit, pre-push hooks.
-Just write code, lint code, test code, do something awesome!
+#### Out of the box:
+- Write on Typescript;
+- Scss, css modules support, autoprefixing css;
+- Development environment with HMR (hot-module-replacement, fast-refresh);
+- Optimized production build;
+- Babel with preset-env, .browserslistrc and corejs;
+- Ready to use eslint, stylelint, prettier, pre-commit hook (husky and lint-staged);
+- Ready to test jest;

+Just do something awesome!

 #### Quick start